Event Management

 The first step to successful event planning is a comprehensive assessment of the risk involved in the event or activity.
 When planning an event the Chapter’s Leadership should use the risk assessment tool and consider risks in the following five categories:

-• Physical risks involve harm or injuries to the physical body.
-Examples for student organization events might include injuries from physical activity, inclement weather, equipment or materials, food-related illnesses, alcohol consumption, dangerous travel conditions, medical emergencies, etc.
+- Physical risks involve harm or injuries to the physical body.
+Examples of student organization events might include injuries from physical activity, inclement weather, equipment or materials, food-related illnesses, alcohol consumption, dangerous travel conditions, medical emergencies, etc.

-• Financial risks involve both the budget for the specific event and the overall financial health of the student organization.
-Examples might include a lack of cost reduction where possible, poor budgeting, failing to meet fundraising goals, etc.
+- Financial risks involve both the budget for the specific event and the overall financial health of the student organization.
+Examples might include a lack of cost reduction where possible, poor budgeting, failure to meet fundraising goals, etc.

 (adapted from Texas A&M University)